PlaidCloud/website/content/en/docs/reference/access-authn-authz/rbac.md

 ### Referring to resources

-In the Kubernetes API, most resources are represented and accessed using a string representation of their object name, such as `pods` for a Pod.
+In the PlaidCloud API, most resources are represented and accessed using a string representation of their object name, such as `pods` for a Pod.
 RBAC refers to resources using exactly the same name that appears in the URL for the relevant API endpoint.
-Some Kubernetes APIs involve a
+Some PlaidCloud APIs involve a
 _subresource_, such as the logs for a Pod.
 A request for a Pod's logs looks like:

 ```http